-A Tokyo private walking tour built on train-and-walk sequences, not eight hours on your feet.
-Strategic movement through neighborhoods cars can’t reach, with a guide who reads your energy level.
+A private Tokyo walking tour built on train-and-walk sequences, not eight hours on your feet.
+Your private guide, your group only-strategic movement through neighborhoods cars can't reach, pace adjusted in real time.

 Why Choose This Experience

-Tokyo walking tours are not eight hours on your feet.
-The pattern is train between neighborhoods, walk within them — 30 minutes through Tsukiji’s 1.5-meter market lanes, sit on the Ginza Line to Ueno, 40 minutes through Ameyoko’s stalls, train again.
+A private Tokyo walking tour is not eight hours on your feet.
+The pattern is train between neighborhoods, walk within them — 30 minutes through Tsukiji's 1.5-meter market lanes, sit on the Ginza Line to Ueno, 40 minutes through Ameyoko's stalls, train again.
+Fully private: your group only, no strangers, itinerary customized to your interests.
 You end the day at 12,000 steps instead of the 19,000 solo tourists average, and you leave knowing how to use the subway, read station signage, and navigate exits on your own.

-Yanaka's pre-war lanes, Shimokitazawa's 1.5-meter shopping alleys, Tsukiji's 400-shop maze—walkable only
+Yanaka's pre-war lanes, Shimokitazawa's 1.5-meter shopping alleys, Tsukiji's 400-shop maze-walkable only, unreachable by car

-By day's end you've used IC cards, navigated station exits, made transfers—ready to explore independently after
+By day's end you've used IC cards, navigated station exits, made transfers-confident to explore Tokyo independently afterward

 "I'd been to Tokyo many times before and still had never seen or heard of most everything he included in our tour.
 We liked it so much, we immediately booked a second day!"